Atkrye/IEEE-CIG-Text-Adventurer-Competition/README.md

 <b><h5>IEEE-CIG-Text-Adventurer-Competition</h5></b>

 <h6>Information</h6>
-This is the repository for the 2016 IEEE CIG Text Adventurer Competition.
+This is the repository for the 2017 IEEE CIG Text-Based Adventure AI Competition.
 Entrants submit agents to compete at completing games for the classic text adventuring engine, the Z-Machine.

 Contained within the <i>Example Project</i> folder of this repository,